4 Connecting Data and Probability

 Natural variation

-Finally, many natural processes appear random even when no measurement or sampling is involved.
-The height of siblings, the number of earthquakes in a year, whether a particular cell becomes cancerous, or the number of photons hitting a telescope’s detector, all vary in ways that seem unpredictable.
-Here, probability serves as a modeling tool: a concise way to describe complex systems whose details are too intricate or chaotic to predict exactly.
+Finally, many natural processes appear random even when no measurement error or sampling is involved.
+Which genes are inherited, small biometric differences between genetically identical organisms, variation in the stock market, the number of earthquakes in a year, whether a particular cell becomes cancerous, or the number of photons striking a telescope’s detector, all vary in ways that seem unpredictable.
+In these situations, probability serves as a modeling tool: a concise way to describe complex systems whose underlying mechanisms are too intricate, chaotic, or numerous to predict exactly.

-In such cases, probabilistic models do not claim that nature itself is random.
-Rather, they acknowledge our limited ability to predict and summarize uncertainty in a useful way.
+In such cases, probabilistic models do not imply that nature itself is random.
+Rather, they acknowledge our limited ability to predict and give us a useful way to summarize uncertainty.

 4.2 The role of design

-Because most real-world data do not come from ideal random processes, our ability to draw valid conclusions depends heavily on the design of studies and experiments.
+Because most real-world data do not arise from ideal random processes, our ability to draw valid conclusions depends critically on the design of studies and experiments.
 As the statistician Ronald Fisher famously remarked, “To consult the statistician after an experiment is finished is often merely to ask him to perform a post-mortem examination.”
-Good design, randomization, proper sampling, and careful data collection, ensures that probability models are meaningful and that uncertainty can be quantified correctly.
+Design is what connects the mathematics of probability to the messy realities of data collection.

 4.3 Exercises